MHohenberg/icaltw/README.md

 ## License

-icaltw is licensed under the terms of the GNU General Public License V3 or later
+caldavtw is licensed under the terms of the GNU General Public License V3 or later.